rudibakaal/Sentiment-Analysis-with-Tensorflow/README.md

 ## Motivation
 A binary classification machine learning algorithm for determining Yelp review sentiments.

-The dataset contains 1000 Yelp reviews labelled with positive or negative sentiments.
-[1].
+The dataset contains 1000 Yelp reviews labelled with positive or negative sentiments[1].

 The algorithm was able to learn the message vocabulary and idf, then return the term-document matrix through the sklearn TfidfVectorizer class.